PDF Download: Preservation Chicago’s 2021 Chicago 7 Most Endangered Booklet

 City of the Big Shoulders.

-The mill and silo buildings provide a direct connection to Chicago’s historic wheat industry and should be both recognized and protected.
+The mill and silo buildings provide a direct connection to Chicago’s historic wheat industry, are among that last surviving wheat mills and silo buildings remaining, and should be both recognized and protected.

 Shortly after Archer Daniels Midland announced plans to close the historic wheat plant in June 2017, the property was sold to Sterling Bay, one of the most active developers in the Fulton Market District and Chicago.
 Preservation Chicago met with Sterling Bay to encourage adaptive reuse of at least some portion of the historic building complex.
 Sterling Bay has experience with the adaptive reuse of historic buildings, and initial renderings released by Sterling Bay in January 2020 indicated the adaptive reuse of the 6-story mill building and a few of the silos.

 Preservation Chicago would have celebrated the development if it had proceeded per the rendering.
-It would have been a creative adaptive reuse that recognized and honored this interesting building and the Chicago history it represents.
-It also would have represented a significant investment in the construction of a large, modern office building.
+It would have been a creative adaptive reuse that honored this interesting building and the Chicago history it represented.
+Additionally, it would have coupled the building’s historic fabric with a significant investment in the construction of a large, contemporary office building.

 But the renderings were only conceptual and aspirational.
 With no protections in place to prevent demolition of the historic building, a demolition permit was applied for, issued, and demolition commenced the following day in February 2021.
-When pressed, Sterling Bay admitted that they planned to clear the entire site.
+When pressed, Sterling Bay admitted that they had changed their minds and intended to clear the entire site.

-The timing of the demolition is unfortunate, but not surprising.
+The timing of the mill and silo demolition is unfortunate, but not surprising.
 Neither the specific development plan nor the necessary increased zoning request has yet been presented by the developer to the City, Alderman, or neighborhood.
-By the time these stakeholders have an opportunity to comment on the proposed development, all of the historic elements will have been demolished.
-Any potential future negotiation to grant a highly valuable zoning increase in exchange for preserving some of the historic building has been eliminated by the timing of the demolition.
+By the time these stakeholders have an opportunity to comment on the proposed development, all of the historic elements will have long since been demolished.
+Any potential future negotiation to grant a highly valuable zoning increase in exchange for preserving some of the historic building has been eliminated by the preemptive timing of the demolition.

 Preservation Chicago recommends that the City of Chicago eliminate this problematic “scorched earth” loophole.
-If the demolition permit and construction permit were issued simultaneously, this issue would be addressed.
-One of the potential solutions is the City could require a two-year freeze on zoning increases for properties after they demolish a building 50 years or older, unless the demolition permit and construction permit were issued simultaneously.
-Another option would be to mandate detailed review of all demolition requests for buildings 50 years or older.
-Recommend reuse where appropriate, and place greater fees and building material reclamation requirements to foster more opportunities to consider reuse.
+A possible simple solution is a requirement that the demolition permit and construction permit be issued simultaneously.
+Additionally, the City could require a multi-year freeze on zoning increases for properties after they demolish a building 50 years or older, unless the demolition permit and construction permit were issued simultaneously.
+Another option would be to mandate detailed review of all demolition requests for buildings 50 years or older, along with mandatory community meetings and a sign-off by the local alderman.
+It is important for policy to encourage reuse, where appropriate, through greater demolition fees and building material reclamation requirements to foster more opportunities for reuse.

-The Tyler & Hippach Mirror Company Factory / Wm.
-J. Cassidy Tire Building, located at 344 N. Canal Street, is threatened with demolition to make way for a new 33-story apartment tower.
+The Tyler & Hippach Glass Company Building / William J. Cassidy Tire Building, located at 344 N. Canal Street, is threatened with demolition to make way for a new 33-story apartment tower.

 Tyler & Hippach Glass Company was founded in 1887 and produced high quality glass and mirrors for furniture companies in Chicago and across the country.
 In 1902, they hired renowned architect Henry J. Schlacks to design their new headquarters and factory on Clinton Street.
 Schlacks was a highly accomplished architect who is better known for designing many of Chicago’s most beautiful churches.
 He was no stranger to commercial architecture and began his architectural career working in the office of Dankmar Adler & Louis Sullivan.
 The building is an excellent example of a “Chicago School” or “Chicago Commercial Style” and is a fine example of a steel-framed structure of its era.

-The Tyler & Hippach Glass Company was a leading glass manufacturer in Chicago during the late 19th and early 20th century, and research suggests that it likely glazed or supplied the glass windows and elements to many celebrated Chicago School buildings, many of which are designated Chicago Landmarks.
+The Tyler & Hippach Glass Company was a leading glass manufacturer in Chicago during the late 19th and early 20th century.
+Research suggests that it likely glazed or supplied the glass windows and elements to many celebrated Chicago School buildings, including many Designated Chicago Landmarks.
 The Tyler & Hippach Glass Company name is not familiar to many Chicagoans today perhaps due to the extraordinary series of tragedies suffered by the family which owned the company.
-The Hippach Family was in the audience at the Iroquois Theater in 1903 and lost two children during the disastrous fire that impacted life safety standards across the country.
-After a European vacation, the family set sail in April 1912 on the maiden voyage of a new ship called the Titanic.
+The Hippach Family was in the audience at the Iroquois Theater in 1903 and lost two children during the disastrous fire.
+This tragedy spurred significant improvements to theater and building life safety standards across the country.
+Then in April 1912 after a European vacation, members of the Hippach Family

 In 1906, the Chicago & North Western Railroad began planning the expansion of its West Loop terminal.
-The plans called for the purchase and demolition of blocks of buildings along the east side of Clinton Sstreet to erect the rail trestle from the new station that still exists today.
-Numerous early Chicago buildings were razed to make way for construction of the rail trestle, including a number which the project engineer from the period noted were historic.
+The plans called for the purchase and demolition of blocks of buildings along the east side of Clinton Street to erect the rail trestle to the new station that still exists today.
+Numerous early Chicago buildings were razed to make way for construction of the rail trestle, including a number which the project engineer at that time noted as historic.

 The recently completed Tyler & Hippach factory building also stood in the way of the rail expansion.
-However, it was determined that the five‐story factory building was too valuable to demolish, so alternate plans were made to lift and move the entire building out of harm’s way.
+However, a determination was made that the five‐story factory building was simply too valuable to demolish, so alternate plans were made to lift and move the entire building out of harm’s way.

 The Chicago & North Western Rail Company purchased the building from Tyler & Hippach and made plans to move the entire 6,000-ton structure approximately 220 feet to the south and east.
 William Grace & Company was hired, and they brought in Harvey Sheeler, a highly regarded engineer and building mover, to prepare plans to move the massive brick factory building.
 Sheeler had patented a system for moving large and heavy objects on steel rollers, a system which was celebrated for its great successes.

-In 1908, tracks, screw jacks and teams of workers were assembled to move the building 52 feet south and 168 feet east to the building’s current location at 344 North Canal.
-At the time, Sheeler claimed it was the largest building ever moved.
+In 1908, tracks, screw jacks and teams of workers moved the building 52 feet south and 168 feet east to the building’s current location at 344 North Canal.
+Sheeler claimed it was the largest building ever moved.
 Others marveled that not a single crack formed in the masonry or that even one brick was loosened.

 In 1908, The Engineering Record reported in their September 19, 1908, page 317 that it was the largest building move ever completed.
 This article from the period also noted details regarding the remarkable contribution of the original owners to Chicago’s architecture and their tragic personal story.

-The factory remains largely intact from its original appearance.
+The building remains largely intact with few significant changes from its original appearance.
 Most of the original windows remain in place, with the exception of in‐filled openings and newer units on the first and second floors on the north and south elevations.

-THREATS & RECOMMENDATIONS: Preservation Chicago believes the building could be considered for Chicago Landmark designation as it was designed by a prominent architect.
-Other structures by Henry Schlacks are protected under a Chicago Landmark designation, and this is a rare surviving example of an industrial building by him.
+Preservation Chicago believes the building could be considered for Chicago Landmark designation as it was designed by a prominent architect.
+Other structures by Henry Schlacks are protected under a Chicago Landmark designation, and this is a rare surviving example of an industrial building designed by him.

 Preservation Chicago has encouraged the City of Chicago to take steps to create a Chicago Landmark designation and encourage the developer to incorporate the Cassidy/Tyler & Hippach Glass Company Building into the larger residential development proposed for this site.
 There is ample room for both new and old to coexist.